Frequently Asked Questions

 Is there a wash room on board?

-Our boats Papa Kees & Cherry have a toilet located in the bow.
+Our boat Papa Kees has a toilet located in the bow.
 Don't expect anything fancy; it is a small toilet that does the job in case of emergency!
 Please be advised that used toilet paper cannot be thrown into the toilet, but should be put into a waste basket/plastic bag.

 What should I bring?